ansys/ansys-sphinx-theme/doc/source/user-guide/configuration.rst

 Physics tag
 ~~~~~~~~~~~~
 The Ansys Sphinx Theme allows you to add a physics tag on your metadata.
-To add a physics tag, add the following code to your project's Sphinx ``conf.py`` file:
+To add a physics tag, add the following code to your project's Sphinx ``conf.py`` file

 .. code-block:: python

    html_context = {